axonasif/gearlock-dev-kit/docs/environment-variables.md

 BOOTCOMP
 --------

 Is `yes` or not empty once the OS has completely landed on GUI.
+Otherwise it returns `no`.

 KERNEL_IMAGE
 ------------